Cardinals vs. Giants Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt, LaMonte Wade Jr and others are listed when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Tuesday at 7:45 PM ET.
+Player prop bet odds for Paul Goldschmidt and others are listed when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Wednesday at 1:15 PM ET.

 Bet on this matchup or its props with BetMGM!